docker/docs/storage/storagedriver/select-storage-driver.md

 [its performance and storage characteristics and limitations](vfs-driver.md).

 > **Expectations for non-recommended storage drivers**: Commercial support is
-> not available for Docker CE, and you can technically use any storage driver
+> not available for Docker Engine - Community, and you can technically use any storage driver
 > that is available for your platform.
 For instance, you can use `btrfs` with
-> Docker CE, even though it is not recommended on any platform for Docker CE,
+> Docker Engine - Community, even though it is not recommended on any platform for
-> and you do so at your own risk.
+> Docker Engine - Community, and you do so at your own risk.
 >
 > The recommendations in the table above are based on automated regression
 > testing and the configurations that are known to work for a large number of